warwick358/GlowbitmarqueeTutorial/marqeu.md

     }
 })
 ```
-## step 8 adding information to the if statement
+## step 7 adding information to the if statement
 This is a complicate section so make sure your code matches the example before moving on.

-Next we open the "logic" tab and scroll down to the comparison section we are looking
+Start by opening the "logic" tab and scroll down to the comparison section we are looking
 for the "0=0" block and we will place it in the "true" part of the if statement.

-then we will open the "math" tab and find the "remainder of" block.
-Place this block in the
+Then we will open the "math" tab and find the "remainder of" block.
+Place this block in the first "0" of the "0=0" block.

-"true" space of the if statement.
-In the "remainder of" block  replace the first 0 of the  with another "math" block "0-0"
+In the "remainder of" block  replace the first 0 of the  with another "math" block "0-0".

 then replace the frist "0" with a "Variable" "index" and the second "0" with the "variable" "counter"

 ```blocks